 On the cutting edge of sewer inspection technology, our CCTV equipment enables us to side launch up a lateral from the mainline sewer, both with or against the mainline flow, to inspect and horizontally position the laterals.
 These investigations reduce the unknown risks typically associated with sewer laterals.

-CCTV services in Canada include:
+CCTV services include:

 T2ue has implemented a Field Data Collection platform to streamline data collection as well as improve quality control.
 Our Field Data Collection app utilizes mobile devices, which enables our field staff to automatically upload SUE data and site photos in real-time, providing our office team with immediate access to spatially georeferenced data.
 This web-based tool allows T2ue to share information with clients and owners in real time, for increased collaboration.